melipefelgaco/money-tracker-dockerized/money-tracker-dockerized/README.md

-# Disclaimer: for this dockerized version just run `docker compose up` to start the app and docker will take care of running mysql, frontend and backend based on the Dockerfile.
-Be sure to get the environment variables from the developer and set up the database first

 # Money Tracker - Webapp

 A web application designed for tracking personal expenses with user authentication, email verification, and expense management.